Vietnam.vn - Nền tảng quảng bá Việt Nam

 dsc_9725.jpg

 After Ms. Pham Thi Huong Xuan shared and confided in her friends and hometown on Facebook, I helped her collect a photo of the old water tower (taken by the late artist Ngo Dinh Cuong before 1975).
 I also explained the origin, history, and architecture of the Phan Thiet water tower.
-It was in 1928 that the water tower began construction and was completed in 1934 by Prince Souphanouvong - at that time the chief architect of Nha Trang Public Works (later became President of the Lao People's Democratic Republic) - who also directed the construction, and was in charge of the contractor Ung Du.
+In 1928, the water tower began construction and was completed in 1934 by Prince Souphanouvong - then the chief architect of Nha Trang Public Works (later became President of the Lao People's Democratic Republic), who also directed the construction, and was in charge of the contractor Ung Du.
 The water tower is 22 m high.
-The pedestal of the tower or the octagonal water tank is 5 m high, 9 m in diameter and can hold 350 m3 of water (currently no longer in use).
+The tower's pedestal or the octagonal water tank is 5 m high, 9 m in diameter, and can hold 350 m3 of water (currently no longer in use).
 Around the pedestal are 8 circles with the embossed letters UEPT (Usine des Eaux de Phan Thiet - Phan Thiet Water Plant).
 The lower part is an octagonal cylinder, the bottom is big and the top is small; The tower's base is 10 m in diameter.
 The castle's roof has 3 octagonal roofs covered with hook tiles.
 After 95 years of existence, enduring many bombs of war and the harshness of the environment, the Phan Thiet water tower still stands tall, majestic, and sacred next to the gentle Ca Ty river and is a symbol of Binh Thuan province.
 The tower becomes even more sparkling at night, when illuminated by colored LED lights, making the tower brilliant and impressive, attracting tourists.
 Surrounding the tower is a green, spacious, airy park with many large-trunk, wide-leafed trees.
-Visitors can take a walk in the park, or admire the peaceful river scenery.
+Visitors can walk in the park, or admire the peaceful river scenery.

 dsc_5186.jpg